Session: The Future of Freelancing

 Panel Session: The Future of Freelancing

 FRAN MOLLOY is a journalist, part-time university lecturer and freelance editor and copywriter.
-She has been published in the Sydney Morning Herald, The Age, the ABC online and lots of good magazines in Australia and internationally.
+She has been published in the Sydney Morning Herald, The Age, the ABC online and lots of good outlets in Australia and internationally.
 Fran writes feature articles and profiles across a very wide range of topics, including technology, health, environment, science, education, business, photography, law, food and ‘lifestyle.’
-Fran is the founder and moderator of Freeline (the Australian freelance journalists network) and am a long-term Media Alliance member.
+Fran is the founder and moderator of Freeline (the Australian freelance journalists network) and is a long-term Media Alliance member.

 - The future of freelancing

 - The Media and Arts Alliance